Sadler's Birthday

 Sadler's Birthday is the debut novel by novelist Rose Tremain, published in 1976.

-After six rejection slips Tremain was then advanced £350 for the novel by publisher Macdonald.
-As Tremain recalls at her age of 28: "Angus Wilson wrote a generous front-cover puff, and the novel was widely noticed and quietly praised...A refreshing little shower of success was suddenly falling on me".
+After six rejections, Tremain was advanced £350 for the novel by publisher Macdonald.
+Tremain recalled: "Angus Wilson wrote a generous front-cover puff, and the novel was widely noticed and quietly praised ...
+A refreshing little shower of success was suddenly falling on me".

 Plot

 Jack Sadler is 76 years old lives alone in a big neglected house in Norfolk, his only companion being a nameless dog.
 He reminisces about his life and ponders on his mortality.
 He spent the most of his life in the same house where his mother was a chambermaid.
 Jack then became a butler for the house's owners: the childless Colonel Basset and Madge.
 During the war an eleven-year boy called Tom was evacuated from London to live for five years at the house where Jack took him under his wing, where their relationship developed into love.
 After the war Tom returned to London with his mother, and Jack lost contact with Tom.
 Colonel and Madge were killed on their way to the Queen's coronation that morning in London; Jack was then left the house and their inheritance...